AncestralLabs/homebrew-phaseclt/docs/index.md

 permalink: /
 ---

-# Official Repository
+# Third-Party Repository

 A curated collection of install “formulas” and setup notes for multiple projects from Ancestral Labs.

-Package formulas:
+📦 Package formulas:
 - [`phaseclt`](phaseclt/)
 - [`...`](./)